cdepillabout/break-time/README.md

 too long, or staring at the computer screen for too long.

-The main feature of break-time is that it is really hard to end a break prematurely, but break-time provides plugins to intelligently avoid breaks at inconvenient times.
-For instance, there is a plugin to avoid having a break occur during a time when you have an event on your Google Calendar, as well as a plugin to avoid a break when you are doing a video chat in Google Meet.
+The main feature of break-time is that it is really hard to end a break prematurely, but there are plugins provided to intelligently avoid breaks at inconvenient times.
+For instance, there is a plugin to avoid having a break occur during a time when you have an event on your Google Calendar, as well as a plugin to avoid a break when you are on a video chat in Google Meet.

 ## Installing